EljayiYassir/Stair-recurrent-neural-networks/README.md

 Code for the paper:

 **Stair Recurrent Neural Networks**<br>
- Submitted to Journal of Frontiers of computer science.
-2022<br>
+ Submitted to Conference on Neural Information Processing Systems (NeurIPS), 2021<br>

 The code source is based on the implementations of [nnRNN](https://arxiv.org/abs/1905.12080) and  [expRNN](https://arxiv.org/abs/1901.08428)